danielaparker/jsoncons/README.md

 - [Ask questions and suggest ideas for new features](https://github.com/danielaparker/jsoncons/discussions)

 The library requires a C++ Compiler with C++11 support.
-In addition the library defines `jsoncons::endian`, `jsoncons::basic_string_view`, `jsoncons::optional`, and `jsoncons::span`, which will be typedefed to their standard library equivalents if detected.
-Otherwise they will be typedefed to internal, C++11 compatible, implementations.
+In addition the library defines `jsoncons::endian`, `jsoncons::basic_string_view`, `jsoncons::optional`, and `jsoncons::span`, which will be typedef-ed to their standard library equivalents if detected.
+Otherwise they will be typedef-ed to internal, C++11 compatible, implementations.

 The library uses exceptions and in some cases [std::error_code](https://en.cppreference.com/w/cpp/error/error_code)'s to report errors.
 Apart from `jsoncons::assertion_error`, all jsoncons exception classes implement the [jsoncons::json_error](doc/ref/corelib/json_error.md) interface.